 The WHO has been advocating for cities to adopt the idea of an age-friendly world since 2010.
 In 2017, the Milken Institute Center for the Future of Aging declared the college "towns" of Provo-Orem, Utah and Iowa City, Iowa as the no. 1 big and small cities for successful aging respectively.

 These cities are examples of municipal and local resources working together to promote participation, health, security, and independence through multiple avenues, including providing safe, accessible transit, posting easy-to-read signs, and developing integrated and accessible intergenerational cohousing.

 It is time for other cities and their governments to identify opportunities and enter the ambient assisted living landscape as trailblazers.

 Smart cities are a ubiquitous concept in 2019.
-The livability quotient remains undecided.
-While the expectations of each community may be different from the other, addressing the future of elderly care has become critical.
+The liveability quotient remains undecided.
+While the expectations of each community may be different, addressing the future of elderly care has become critical.

 - Older People Projected to Outnumber Children for First Time in U.S. History